reuzun/SharGozBot/README.md

 - Delete messages on a text channel.
 - Create a [sync-tube](https://sync-tube.de/) room.
 (A platform to watch online videos synchronously).
 - Typing top 9 news from [Eksi Sozluk](https://eksisozluk.com/) (Reddit of Turkey) to the text channel.
 - Calculating the math in the identified syntax in sentences.
-Syntax is ${Operation}
+Syntax is = ${Math_Operation}.

 eg.